azimuth-cloud/azimuth-config/docs/environments.md

 `singlenode`
 : Contains overrides that are specific to a single-node deployment.

-`community_images`
-: Contains configuration defining the images that will be uploaded to the target cloud as part of the Azimuth deployment - required to support Cluster-as-a-Service appliances and Kubernetes clusters.

-`kubernetes_templates`
-: Contains configuration defining the Kubernetes templates that will be installed.

 By keeping the `azimuth-config` repository as an upstream of your site configuration repository, you can rebase onto or merge the latest configuration to pick up changes to these mixins.